What is the software development process and how can it be improved?

 Manage code quality

-How are you going to manage and assure the quality of your code?
+How will you manage and ensure the quality of your code?
 This is where the testing stage comes in.
-You might be fine with the idea of cutting back on testing time and gain more resources to get more done in a shorter time.
-But by doing that you might be delivering badly written software.
+You might be fine with cutting back on testing time and gaining more resources to get more done in a shorter time.
+But by doing that you might be delivering poorly written software.

 That's why it's best to allocate time for testing right from the beginning.
 By using automated tests, you can monitor small fragments of your solution and ensure that everything works as you scale your product.

-To take your QA to the next level, consider hiring a service delivery manager.
-This role is responsible for supervising the process of software development and ensuring that developers and testers are perfectly synchronized.
+To take your QA to the next level.
+This role supervises the software development process and ensures that developers and testers are perfectly synchronized.

 "Engage your developers in creating unit tests and performing code reviews on each other's work.
 One of the best practices in software development is having at least two people examine code before it's shipped.
 Pair programming helps developers to reduce the number of errors and accelerate the speed of delivery."